WebReflection/regular-elements/README.md

 ### Compatibility

-[Even IE 9](https://webreflection.github.io/regular-elements/test/), but In order to also use `whenDefined` method, a `Promie` polyfill available on the global scope.
+[Even IE 9](https://webreflection.github.io/regular-elements/test/), but In order to also use `whenDefined` method, a `Promise` polyfill available on the global scope.